 Afghan hound, one of the most elegant and independent purebred dogs of the present time, is highly regarded for its loyalty and courage.
-The confident, graceful posture, along with the elongated head, a natural silky topknot, long nozzle, almond-shaped eyes, and of course the long, thick textured coat make it arguably the prettiest among all purebreds.
+The confident, graceful posture, along with the elongated head, a natural silky topknot, long muzzle, almond-shaped eyes, and of course the long, thick textured coat make it arguably the prettiest among all purebreds.
 But, its free-spirited nature and individualized personality often makes it an unsuitable choice for first time dog owners.
 The amount of grooming and care required for the breed also makes it advisable to have some experience in dog care before you consider adopting an Afghan hound.

 |Coat||Long, thick, silky with a fine texture|